ianlewis/repo-template-ts/README.md

 missing it with the Copyright holder set to the current value of `git config user.name`.

-Files are checked for the existence license headers in pre-submits.
+Files are checked for the existence license headers in status checks.

 ## Project documentation